TortugaLabs/rpmgot/README.md

 If the sizes do not match or if `Content-Length` was missing from the headers, the file is deleted (assumed to be an incomplete download).

+## Additional utilities

+* ksgen.cgi : A simple script use to create customized kickstart scripts on the basis of the contents of the `PATH_INFO` variable.

 ## History

 - 1.0: